JuliaLang/julia/doc/stdlib/base.rst

 .. function:: realmin(type)

-   The smallest in absolute value non-denormal value representable by the given floating-point type
+   The smallest in absolute value non-subnormal value representable by the given floating-point type

 .. function:: realmax(type)